Shopify Sitemap guide

 What's in the Shopify sitemap?

-shopify sitemap example
+Parent sitemap example on Shopify

 • Products (/sitemap_products_1.xml)